JagmohanSharma/SpringCloudRefreshScopeIssue/README.md

   private static final String PROPERTY_BEAN_NAME_SUFFIX = "PropertyBeanSuffix";
  ```

- So these will be used to create bean names as
+ So these will be used to create bean names respectively based on provided configuration as
  ```
  testPropertyBeanBean1PropertyBeanSuffix
  testPropertyBeanBean2PropertyBeanSuffix
  testConsumerBeanBean1ConsumerBeanSuffix
  testConsumerBeanBean2ConsumerBeanSuffix
 ```
-respectively based on provided configuration.

-In postProcessBeanDefinitionRegistry() method , we first create property beans and registered to BeanDefinitionRegistry.
+In postProcessBeanDefinitionRegistry() method , we first create property beans and register to BeanDefinitionRegistry.

 And our consumer bean has a reference to property bean so consumer bean is registered by adding this property reference to beanPropertyFieldName.

-This consumer bean is a Factory bean, which provided objects for given type.
+This consumer bean is a Factory bean, which provides objects for given type.